Independent coordination for medical treatment in Thailand

 This is keyhole surgery under general anaesthesia, and the pre-operative checks are short but firm.

-Fit for anaesthesia: Reasonable general health for a 1-2 hour laparoscopic procedure with one to two nights in hospital.
+Fit for anaesthesia: Reasonable general health for a 1-2 hour laparoscopic procedure with three nights in hospital.

 Pregnancy excluded: A recent pregnancy test is required before any ovarian surgery proceeds.